By Charles A. Eastman (Ohiyesa)

 Desperate as the situation appeared, it was not without a grim humor.
-Neither could afford to take his eyes from the others; the tension was great, till at last a smile wavered over the expressionless face of the Ute.
-Red Cloud answered the smile, and in that instant, a treaty of peace was born between them.
+Neither could afford to take his eyes from the others; the tension was great, till at last, a smile wavered over the expressionless face of the Ute.
+Red Cloud answered the smile, and a treaty of peace was born between them in that instant.

 “Put your knife in its sheath.
 I shall do so also, and we will smoke together,” signed Red Cloud.
-The other assented gladly, and they ratified thus the truce which assured to each a safe return to his friends.
+The other assented gladly, and they ratified thus the truce, which assured each a safe return to his friends.
 Having finished their smoke, they shook hands and separated.
 Neither had given the other any information.
 Red Cloud returned to his party and told his story, adding that he had divulged nothing and had nothing to report.
-Some were inclined to censure him for not fighting, but he was sustained by a majority of the warriors, who commended his self-restraint.
-In a day or two, they discovered the main camp of the enemy and fought a remarkable battle, in which Red Cloud especially distinguished himself.
+Some were inclined to censure him for not fighting, but he was sustained by most of the warriors, who commended his self-restraint.
+In a day or two, they discovered the enemy’s main camp and fought a remarkable battle, in which Red Cloud especially distinguished himself.

-Red Cloud was a modest and little known man of about twenty-eight years, when General Harney called all the western bands of Sioux together at Fort Laramie, Wyoming, for the purpose of securing an agreement and right of way through their territory.
-The Ogallala’s held aloof from this proposal, but Bear Bull, an Ogallala chief, after having been plied with whiskey, undertook to dictate submission to the rest of the clan.
+Red Cloud was a modest and little-known man of about 28 years when General Harney called all the western bands of Sioux together at Fort Laramie, Wyoming, to secure an agreement and right of way through their territory.
+The Ogallala’s held aloof from this proposal, but Bear Bull, an Ogallala chief, undertook to dictate submission to the rest of the clan after having been plied with whiskey.
 Enraged by failure, he fired upon a group of his own tribesmen, and Red Cloud’s father and brother fell dead.
 According to Indian custom, it fell to him to avenge the deed.
 Calmly, without uttering a word, he faced old Bear Bull and his son, who attempted to defend his father, and shot them both.
 He did what he believed to be his duty, and the whole band sustained him.
-Indeed, the tragedy gave the young man at once a certain standing, as one who not only defended his people against enemies from without, but against injustice and aggression within the tribe.
-From this time on he was a recognized leader.
+Indeed, the tragedy gave the young man at once a certain standing as one who not only defended his people against enemies from without but against injustice and aggression within the tribe.
+From this time on, he was a recognized leader.

-It would seem that either the officer was under the influence of liquor, or else had a mind to bully the Indians, for he would accept neither explanation nor payment, but demanded point-blank that the young men who had killed the cow be delivered up to summary punishment.
+It would seem that either the officer was under the influence of liquor or else had a mind to bully the Indians.
+He would accept neither explanation nor payment but demanded point-blank that the young men who had killed the cow be delivered up to summary punishment.

-The old chief refused to be intimidated and was shot dead on the spot.
+The old chief refused to be intimidated and was shot dead.
 Not one soldier ever reached the gate of Fort Laramie!
 Here Red Cloud led the young Ogallala’s, and so intense was the feeling that they even killed the half-breed interpreter.

-Curiously enough, there was no attempt at retaliation on the part of the army, and no serious break until 1860, when the Sioux were involved in troubles with the Cheyenne and Arapahoe.
-In 1862, a grave outbreak was precipitated by the Eastern Sioux in Minnesota under Little Crow, in which the western bands took no part.
+Curiously enough, there was no attempt at retaliation on the part of the army and no serious break until 1860, when the Sioux were involved in troubles with the Cheyenne and Arapahoe.
+In 1862, a serious outbreak was precipitated by the Eastern Sioux in Minnesota under Little Crow, in which the western bands took no part.

 Yet, this event ushered in a new period for their race.
 The surveyors of the Union Pacific were laying out the proposed road through the heart of the southern buffalo country, the rendezvous of Ogallala, Brule, Arapahoe, Comanche, and Pawnee, who followed the buffalo as a means of livelihood.
-To be sure, most of these tribes were at war with one another, yet during the summer months, they met often to proclaim a truce and hold joint councils and festivities, which were now largely turned into discussions of the common enemy.
-It became evident, however, that some of the smaller and weaker tribes were inclined to welcome the new order of things, recognizing that it was the policy of the government to put an end to tribal warfare.
+Most of these tribes were at war with one another, yet during the summer months, they often met to proclaim a truce and hold joint councils and festivities, which were now essentially turned into discussions of the common enemy.
+However, it became evident that some of the smaller and weaker tribes were inclined to welcome the new order of things, recognizing that it was the policy of the government to put an end to tribal warfare.